-How Long Does a Weed High Last?
+How Long Does a Marijuana High Last & What to Expect?

 Whether you have somewhere to be or you’re just not enjoying your high, knowing how long your high will last is good info to have.
 Unfortunately, the answer to that question is far from cut-and-dry—a long list of variables come into play.

 We’ll do our best to help you understand how to estimate how long a weed high will last and throw in some tips to shorten or prolong your high to boot.

 On the off chance that you're in a hurry, we'll start with the quick—albeit not very precise—answer.
 A weed high can last anywhere from1 to 24 hours.That's based on how the body processes THC, the cannabinoid that makes you feel high, alone.

 Why such a massive range?
 Because not everyone metabolizes THC at the same rate, and not every THC product contains the same amount of THC.
 We realize a 23-hour time block is likely not quite accurate enough to answer your question, so let’s explore some variables.

 Factors That Play a Role in How Long a Weed High Lasts

 As already noted, the amount of THC ingested plays a significant role—but there’s more to it than that.
 You’ll need to consider:

 Your metabolism.
 Much like drinking alcohol, your weight, height, body composition, and the resulting metabolic rate will affect how long your high lasts.
 Metabolism isn’t necessarily a factor of size either.
 Muscle mass is actually the highest determinant in metabolism.
 Those with more muscle tissue will have a faster metabolism and so a shorter high.

 Your tolerance level.
 Here, we can reference the alcohol analogy again.
 A new smoker can expect a high to last longer than someone who has built up a tolerance to the same amount of weed.